“Shut down, turn around, don’t look that way anymore…”

 “I never really said it before, there’s nothing here but flesh and bone …”

 Here’s an interesting one from my childhood.
-Most of my Old Favourites are either from 1998 or 2004 for whatever reason, and today we’re going to take a look at the latter – a landmark video clip for me that I didn’t fully appreciate until later on in life.
+Most of my Old Favourites are either from 1998 or 2004 for whatever reason, and today we’re going to take a look at the former – a landmark video clip for me that I didn’t fully appreciate until later on in life.
 You see, whether he wanted to be or not, George Michael was my first foray into the world of GLBT culture.
 I wasn’t even born when Wake Me Up Before You Go was a hit, and missed out on both Faith and Freedom.
 So, this was it – but what a time to be introduced to George Michael!

 Just six months before this song/video came out, George had been found with a dude in a public toilet.
 You know how that story goes, I’m sure.
 This video, in response to that saga in his life that lead to his coming out, would satirise the entire thing.
 Well, I suppose if you can’t laugh at yourself, who can you laugh at?
 This was way too camp and cheesy for my liking at the time, so the whole thing – the porn parody, the uniform choreography, the various queer PDAs – went over my head at the time.
 Revisting it later on, though, it made so much more sense.
 Now, as a bisexual guy myself, I trace my first real exposure to gay culture back to this video.
 Did George Michael send me queer?
 Who knows?
 Who cares!
 It’s lunchtime – let’s go outside!